bellaxing/cs445-labs/Lab5/lab5.md

-# CS445 - Lab 5 Intro to Asynchronous programming & Promise
+# CS445 - Intro to Asynchronous programming & Promise

 ## Exercise 01
 Change `isPrime` function below that takes in a single number parameter and returns a new promise.